MatzFan/GRHttp/README.md

       $ ruby -rgrhttp -e "GRHttp.start { GRHttp.listen {'Hello from GRHttp :-)'} }"

+The hibrid-app tested was the code in the previous section.

 Benchmarks were executed using `wrk` since not all servers answered `ab` (the issue is probably due to `close` vs. `keep-alive` connections over HTTP/1 while `wrk` uses HTTP/1.1):